Grooming gangs scandal

 Several government reviews have reported failures by British institutions in preventing, identifying and prosecuting the widespread cases of group-based child sexual abuse and exploitation that mostly occurred between the 1990s and 2010s.
 Allegations of governmental and institutional failures to respond to the problem or to downplay or cover up the issue have been described as a grooming gangs scandal.

-Media coverage of these crimes has especially focused on the ethnic and religious background of perpetrators in high-profile cases, many of whom were of Pakistani British origin, and whether this prevented proper investigation.
-Data in Greater Manchester, South Yorkshire and West Yorkshire shows that, in the 2020s, British Pakistani men are disproportionately represented among perpetrators in those areas, but there is insufficient national data to draw conclusions about ethnicity of perpetrators across the UK.
-Some scholars have accused politicians and the media of creating a moral panic over the issue that demonises Muslims.
+Media coverage and political discourse around these crimes has especially focused on the ethnic and religious background of perpetrators in high-profile cases, most of whom were Muslim men of Pakistani descent, and whether this prevented proper investigation.
+Data in Greater Manchester, South Yorkshire and West Yorkshire shows that, in the 2020s, men of an Asian ethnic background are disproportionately represented among perpetrators in those areas, but there is insufficient data to draw conclusions about ethnicity of perpetrators across the UK.

 The National Audit on Group-based Child Sexual Exploitation and Abuse ("Casey audit") called for better recording of ethnicity by police forces to prevent misinformation, aid examination of the underlying issues, and restore public trust.
-This was in part as a result of Casey finding a case file where the word 'Pakistani' had been tippexed out.
 In 2025, following the Casey audit's recommendations, the British Government indicated it would fund a national inquiry into the issue of group-based child sexual exploitation, including the role played by the ethnic background of offenders and to what extent there were failings by local authorities in the prevention and policing of such abuse.

+The crimes resulted in increased racial and religious tensions in the United Kingdom and the issue has become politicised.

+Terminology

+Group-based child sexual exploitation and localised grooming are terms used to describe the sexual exploitation or grooming of children and adolescents by groups.
+Group-based child sexual exploitation was first defined in UK law in the Department for Children, Schools and Families' statutory guidance, Safeguarding Children & Young People from Sexual Exploitation.
+Supplementary guidance to Working Together to Safeguard Children in 2009.

+A 2013 report by the House of Commons Home Affairs Select Committee describes a group first making contact with the child in a public place.
+After the group's initial contact with the child, offers of treats (takeaway food, cigarettes, drugs) persuade the child to maintain the relationship.
+Sometimes a boy similar in age presents himself as a "boyfriend"; this person arranges for the child to be raped by other members of the group.
+Children may end up being raped by dozens of these group members, and may be trafficked to connected groups in other towns.